Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-06-26.

 To ask the hon.
-Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, if the Electoral Commission will publish the 10 local authorities with the biggest (a) increase and (b) decrease in the net number of electors following the 2013 annual canvass.
+Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, on which dates the Electoral Commission will report to (a) Parliament and (b) individual hon.
+Members on the progress on the implementation of individual electoral registration.

 Mr Gary Streeter